benkitia/personal-site/content/about.md

 - Blog post content and the “BK” monogram is set in **[Charter](https://practicaltypography.com/charter.html) by Matthew Carter**
 - Code blocks use **my [Neo-System Font Stack](https://opensource.bensonkitia.com/neo-system-font-stack/)**'s [mono variant](https://opensource.bensonkitia.com/neo-system-font-stack/#monospace) — unless you have the beautiful [Berkeley Mono](https://berkeleygraphics.com/typefaces/berkeley-mono/) or [JetBrains Mono](https://www.jetbrains.com/lp/mono/) installed.
 N-SFS' [sans-serif](https://opensource.bensonkitia.com/neo-system-font-stack/#sans-serif) and [serif](https://opensource.bensonkitia.com/neo-system-font-stack/#serif) variants are used as fallbacks where applicable.

-### Licensing And attribution
+### Licensing and attribution

 #### Blog posts

-I'd love to be quoted or referenced, but please don't copy or republish my work without my permission.

-[All blog posts](https://bensonkitia.com/blog) published to bensonkitia.com are Copyrighted © 2022-present me, Benson Kitia.
+All [blog posts](https://bensonkitia.com/blog) published to bensonkitia.com are Copyrighted © 2022-present me, Benson Kitia.
 All Rights Reserved.

+I’d generally love for my content to be referenced, quoted, or otherwise used under [fair use](https://en.wikipedia.org/wiki/Fair_use) (and with respect), but please don’t copy or republish my work without my permission.

 #### Source code